anilpank/javascriptninja/README.md

 - But in Javascript it is a good practise to make all variable declrations to go on top of your scope.
 - That does not mean you have to initialize everything on top.
 You just need to declare everything on top of your scope.

+### Functions
+- Functions in Javascript are first class objects.
+They are just same as int or string or boolean or object.
+- There are function declarations and function expressions.